What will I need?

 Music majors that have completed the marching band requirement may still need to enroll in marching band to satisfy the major ensemble requirement.
 Music Majors who wait until AFTER the wind ensemble audition to join the marching band (and consequently miss summer band) will NOT have a spot in the first show; therefore, they will not be awarded the marching band stipend for performances of that show.

-- Please refer the 2020 Drum Line Packet for information about creating an audition video that will be due by August 3.
+- Please refer the 2021 Drum Line Packet for information about auditions

-- Note: University Hotel space will not be reserved for drum line members on August 6, 7, and 8 as originally planned.
+- Note: University Hotel space will be reserved for drum line members on August 6, 7, and 8 as needed.
+We will make the hotel reservations based on the online registration information.

 The size of our drum line is limited, so participation audition and Zoom meeting does not guarantee a position on the drum line.
 We would like to march 7-9 snares, 4-5 quads, 5-6 basses and 7-9 cymbals